patriciaserra/advent-of-code-c-2023/README.md

 Input files are named input.txt, and the code assumes the puzzle input is available there.

 Sometimes, however, when the puzzle input is quite short, I include it in the solutions.
-In this very specific case, the input.txt file is not necessary for the code to work.
+In that case, the input.txt file will not be necessary for the code to work.

 ## How to Contribute